ChemiKhazi/UnityToolbag/GameSaveSystem/README.md

 1. All saving and loading occurs off the main thread using futures.
 This ensures games are responsive and don't lock up during file operations.
 2. File saves are cached so trying to load a save that is in the cache doesn't hit the disk (unless you pass in an argument to force it to).
-3. The system stores backups of game saves (4 backups + the good save) for cases where loading fails.
+3. The system can optionally rolling backups of game saves (4 backups + the good save) for cases where loading fails.
 This provides a nice fallback system in cases where game saves become corrupt.
+You can pass in `false` for the third parameter of `Initialize` to disable this feature.
 4. Unity's `Application.persistentDataPath` is almost always not where game saves should go.
 This game save system uses much nicer paths for game saves.

 This system relies on both the `IFuture<T>` interface and `Future<T>` class from the [Future](https://github.com/nickgravelyn/UnityToolbag/tree/master/Future) library, so make sure you include them in your project if you want to use this sytem.